 I first ate a big bowl of Minestrone during my first visit to meet my new Italian family.
 A cold rainy November day and we sat down to a steaming bowl of fresh veggies and sprinkling of Parmesan Cheese.

 This is probably one of the most well known Italian dishes.
-Full of all good healthy ingredients.
-I think of this as more than a soup, better than a stew and so comforting.
+Full of all your favourite veggies.
+I think of this as more than just a soup, better than a stew and so comforting.

 If you prefer you could always do the bean soak 8-10 hours.
 In a big bowl add 1/2 cup dried Borlotti beans, 5 cups of water, and let soak.
 So easy if you do it overnight, just remember to drain and rinse before using.